 Academic Requirements: 2.7 minimum cumulative GPA with more than 24 hours of college credits or minimum unweighted high school GPA of 3.0 and scored at least 24 on ACT or 1,100 on SAT with fewer than 24 hours college credits

-UNC-BEST: UNC students majoring in biology, physics, mathematics, geological sciences, and chemistry can add secondary teacher licensure through additional coursework through the UNC-BEST program.
+BEST: UNC students majoring in biology, physics, mathematics, geological sciences, and chemistry can add secondary teacher licensure through additional coursework through the BEST minor program.

 UNC Undergraduate Students